khoeger/khoeger.github.io/_events_list/2023-05-27-HumanMachineInterface.markdown

 *{{page.date | date: site.time_format }}*

-Explore the our human actions through the machine interface provided by "Motion: Connecting Body with Sound and Position, II" at LiveCode.NYC's May 2023 algorave, themed human.machine.interface.
+Explore our human actions through the machine interface provided by the interactive sound installation, "Motion: Connecting Body with Sound and Position, II" at LiveCode.NYC's May 2023 algorave organized around the theme human.machine.interface.
-The May 2023 iterations of "Motion" will differ from the May 2022 version, leaving visitors familiar with both the opportunity to experience a progression on the theme.
+The May 2023 iterations of "Motion" builds upon the discoveries made in the May 2022's instantiation.
+The differing location, time frame, presentation, and environmental setup, combined with slight changes in code and paramters, should create new experiences for the rare visitor that saw the instance in Orono, ME.

 This is the first installation of "Motion" that is accessible to the greater NYC public.